ironhacks/ironhacks-app/README.md

 }
 ```

-We normalized the blobs by using ```readProjectFilesBlobs```, this chain of functions will read all the blobs we pulled here, create an array of objects that contains the parced data, the blob and the path of each file.
-Then we update the state to re-render the different componets that display this data.
+We normalized the blobs by using ```readProjectFilesBlobs```, this chain of functions will read all the blobs we pulled here, create an array of objects that contains the parsed data, the blob and the path of each file.
+Then we update the state to re-render the different components that display this data.

 Last thing we do is get the current hack info, we use this data to display the countdown timer for the next phase: